 To configure authentication in SSMS:

-Granting users the least amount of privilege necessary is a fundamental principle of database security.
-SQL Server allows you to assign roles to users, ensuring they only have access to the data and functions they need.
+Granting users the least amount of privilege necessary to perform their tasks is a fundamental security principle.
+SQL Server allows you to assign roles to users, ensuring they only have access to the data and operations they need.

 To set up roles in SSMS: